Metrist-Software/product-docs/README.md

 ## Deployment

-`yarn dev` and/or `yarn build` do a reasonable job confirming things work as expected.
+`npm run dev` and/or `npm run build` do a reasonable job confirming things work as expected.
 VitePress even checks and will complain on broken links.
-If `yarn dev` and `yarn build` succeed, there’s a good chance your safe to publish your work.
+If `npm run dev` and `npm run build` succeed, there’s a good chance your safe to publish your work.

-(If this ever changes, such as we introduce custom code overriding VitePress out-of-the-box, we’ll implement `yarn test` scripts accordingly.)
+(If this ever changes, such as we introduce custom code overriding VitePress out-of-the-box, we’ll implement `npm run test` scripts accordingly.)

 To publish changes, `git push` to `main` branch.
 GitHub actions (see `.github/workflows/deploy.yml`) will publish your changes to GitHub pages (and we should never have to touch `gh-pages` branch).